The Hussite Sermon

-The Hussite Sermon (German - Die Hussitenpredigt) is a painting by the Düsseldorf-based painter Carl Friedrich Lessing, showing an open-air sermon being delivered by a Hussite preacher in the 15th century.
+The Hussite Sermon (German - Die Hussitenpredigt) is a painting by the Düsseldorf-based painter Karl Friedrich Lessing, showing an open-air sermon being delivered by a Hussite preacher in the 15th century.
 It is now in the Alte Nationalgalerie in Berlin.

 In 1834, Crown Prince Frederick William of Prussia saw an oil sketch on the subject by Lessing in 1834 and commissioned him between 1835 and 1836 to produce a full-scale version.
 The mainly Catholic Rhineland had recently been annexed to the Protestant-dominated Kingdom of Prussia by the Congress of Vienna and so the work was seen as a piece of anti-Catholic propaganda for the area's Protestant minority.
 In the context of the restoration of the German princes to their thrones and the Vormärz, others also saw it as a criticism of the repressiveness of the states and systems that were put in place by Metternich and the Congress.
 Middle-class audiences saw it as an expression of opposition to kingly and church authority alike.
 It was briefly exhibited in Germany and Paris, spreading the reputation of the Düsseldorf school of painting.